webdriverio/webdriverio/website/docs/AutoWait.md

 ## Built-in Waiting

 Both waiting mechanisms are incompatible which each other and can cause longer wait times.
 As implicit waits are a global setting it is applied to all elements which is sometimes not the desired behavior.
-Therefor WebdriverIO provides a built-in wait mechanism that automatically explicitly waits on the element before interacting with it.
+Therefore WebdriverIO provides a built-in wait mechanism that automatically explicitly waits on the element before interacting with it.

 :::info Recommendation

-We recommend __not__ to use implicit waits at all and have WebdriverIO handle element wait actions.
+We recommend __not__ using implicit waits at all and have WebdriverIO handle element wait actions.

 :::